We are committed to supporting financial inclusion through our products and services.

 In 2007, together with our Kenyan associate, Safaricom, we developed the first mobile money transfer service, M-Pesa.
 This provides financial services to millions of people who have a mobile phone but limited access to a bank account.

-We are aware that a cash-based society has many inherent problems, from safety and skimming (falsely registered workers) to the inability to get money to people who need it without significant travel, no possibility of getting a loan to start or improve a business, accessing health or other kinds of insurance.
+We are aware that a cash-based society has many interent problems.
+From safety and skimming (falsely registered workers) to the inability to get money to people who need it.
+Especially when they have no possibility of getting a loan to start or improve a business, accessing health or other kinds of insurance.

 Finding ways to improve access to financial services and support entrepreneurship will bring significant social benefits and economic opportunities.